Pap Smear (cont.)

 - Both the endocervical and the ectocervical samples are gently smeared on a glass slide and a fixative (a preservative) is used to prepare the cells on the slide for laboratory evaluation.

 A bimanual (both hands) pelvic exam usually follows the collection of the two samples for the Pap smear.
 The bimanual examination involves the physician or health care practitioner inserting two fingers of one hand inside the vaginal canal while feeling the ovaries and uterus with the other hand on top of the abdomen (belly).

-The results of the Pap smear are usually available within two to three weeks.
+The results of the Pap smear are usually available within one to two weeks.
 At the end of Pap smear testing, each woman should ask how she should expect to be informed about the results of her Pap smear.
 If a woman has not learned of her results after a month, she should contact her health care practitioner's office.

 Viewers share their comments